-Tea is the body as music is to the soulEarlene Grey
+Tea is to the body as music is to the soulEarlene Grey

 The softer photos above were taken just now as I took a break from writing and made hot, light scones ( if I say so myself), accompanied by piping hot tea served on a white lace cloth and tray.
 The Cup, Saucer and Plate is a delicate Shelley 1920’s Black and White set.
 This was probably the best cup of tea we have shared in the last three months due mostly to using such delicate china cups and appreciating the ability to be inside on a cold, rainy day.
 I can make tea whenever I want.
 Tea does taste better in vintage, bone china cups, for sure.

 Content and Images Di Baker 2020 All Rights Reserved